devopsmyth/allow2automate-wemo/README.md

-# ssh
+# wemo
-Enable Allow2Automate the ability to use ssh to configure devices
+Enable Allow2Automate the ability to control wemo devices